kdaily/aws-cli/proposals/pr-contrib-guide.md

 The contribution process will be implemented with a publicly visible [GitHub project board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards).
-This project board will track contributions from the contribution-ready stage through a merged pull request.
+This project board will track GitHub issues from the contribution-ready stage through completion by merging a pull request.
 New and existing GitHub labels and GitHub issue events will be used to drive the movement of the issue between the lanes of the GitHub project, which map to the stages of the contribution process.